 It's essential to speak with your doctor if you're experiencing any of these symptoms.
 They can best advise you on whether a shoulder replacement is the right choice for you based on a comprehensive evaluation of your symptoms, medical history and radiology investigations.

-If you are experiencing shoulder pain, visit the Orthopedic Specialists of Southwest Florida.
+If you are experiencing shoulder pain, visit the .
 Our specialists will work with you to determine the best course of treatment for your shoulder and provide you with relief.
-We understand that undergoing a shoulder replacement is an important decision, and we want to provide you with the best possible care.
+We understand that undergoing a is an important decision, and we want to provide you with the best possible care.
 Our team of experienced, board-certified orthopedic surgeons are experts in a variety of minimally-invasive techniques as well as complex surgery procedures, and we’re here to help you find the best treatment plan for you.